Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Algorithms

 \subsection{SMC-based BDEMM}

-SMC employs a set of weighted samples to approximate a series of target distributions.
-Compared with KF, SMC does not restrict the model to be linear Gaussian.
-Assume that the posterior distribution of $\mathbf{x}_{t-1}$ is approximated by a weighted sample set $\{x_{t-1}^i,u_{t-1}^i\}_{i=1}^N$, where $N$ denotes the sample size.
-That says
+The SMC method employs a set of weighted samples to approximate a sequence of target distributions.
+Unlike KF, SMC does not restrict the model to be linear Gaussian.
+Assume that the posterior distribution of $\mathbf{x}_{t-1}$ is approximated by a set of weighted samples $\{x_{t-1}^i,u_{t-1}^i\}_{i=1}^N$, where $N$ denotes the sample size.
+This can be written as